wissam-sib/muse-python-from-java/Readme.md

-# Deploying a python model as a service and calling it from a Java cde
+# Deploying a python model as a service and calling it from a Java program

 In this small project, I deploy Muse (Multilingual Universal Sentence Encoder) as a service in python using Flask and I request it from Java.